Home

 To counteract this, you need to make sure that your flock is getting the proper nutrition.

 What you use your birds for can make a big difference in what you decide to feed your birds.
-Their bodies tell them what they need, you just have to provide help for them along when it may not be readily available.
+Their bodies tell them what they need, you just have to provide help for them when it may not be readily available.

 Free-range flocks for example forage for what their bodies tell them that they need.
-There are thirty-six nutrients that have been identified as essential to chickens.
+There are 36 nutrients that have been identified as essential to chickens.
 No single feed or ingredient can provide all of these, but most feeds contain a good mixture that can produce good chicken nutrition.

 Excess can also be just as problematic as a nutritional deficit.
 So don't be too quick to go and buy all of the supplements that are out there for your birds.